The Month of December

 Naming December - The Tenth Month

-December is the twelfth and last month of the year in the Julian and Gregorian calendars and has a length of 31 days.
+December is the twelfth and last month of the year in the modern day Gregorian calendar and its predecessor, the Julian calendar.
 The month kept its original name from the Latin word decem meaning “ten” which marked it as the tenth month of the year in the Roman calendar.

 December was named during a time when the calendar year began with March, which is why its name no longer corresponds with its placement in the Julian and Gregorian calendars.